2021 Laurentian University financial crisis: Federal parliament

 Mélanie Joly, who was then the federal minister of economic development and official languages, criticized the provincial government's inaction, stating that it was avoiding its responsibilities.
 The province responded that the federal government only asked to meet after the program cuts and layoffs were announced.
 In late April, the federal government indicated its willingness to provide funding to help resolve the situation, in particular to support French language and Francophone education in Ontario.

 Paul Lefebvre, who was then the Liberal MP for Sudbury, proposed a private member's bill that would ban colleges and universities from seeking creditor protection, stating that "what has happened here at Laurentian University cannot be repeated anywhere else across the country."
 However, the bill was not passed into law.

 Lindsay Mathyssen, federal New Democratic Party critic for women and gender equality, called for a study on the loss of the Laurentian midwifery program.

 Timmins-James Bay MP Charlie Angus (NDP) was granted an emergency debate in the House of Commons, where he condemned the cuts and called for the resignations of the Laurentian president and board of governors, stating that they "should not be allowed near any public institutions, and not public education."
 In late April, members of both the federal and provincial New Democratic Party held a town hall with federal NDP leader Jagmeet Singh in attendance.

 The Laurentian crisis was a topic of local and regional debate in the 2021 Canadian federal election, with a former Laurentian professor running as the Sudbury NDP candidate.
 However, the two Sudbury area seats were retained by the Liberals.

-In 2021, a bill was introduced in the Canadian senate regarding the financial stability of postsecondary institutions that would bar governing boards from resorting to the CCAA as well as the Bankruptcy and Insolvency Act.The standing senate committee's evidentiary meeting on the bill took place in October 2022.
+In 2021, a bill was introduced in the Canadian Senate regarding the financial stability of postsecondary institutions that would bar governing boards from resorting to the CCAA as well as the Bankruptcy and Insolvency Act.The standing senate committee's evidentiary meeting on the bill took place in October 2022.
 Officials from the Ontario Confederation of University Faculty Associations and the Canadian Association of University Teachers spoke in support of the legislation; the latter had commissioned a legal brief on the Laurentian insolvency.
 A similar bill was introduced in the House of Commons in November.
+The federal government signaled its intention to amend the legislation in its fall economic statement of November 2023.
+The amendments were included in Bill C-59, which passed third reading and received royal assent on June 20, 2024.